sage-code/eve/prompts/syntax.md

 **Native Types:**

-* `is` and `is not` operators do not work with native types (e.g., integers, doubles, strings) due to their inherent value semantics.
+* `is` and `is not` operators do not work with native types (e.g., integers, Reals, strings) due to their inherent value semantics.
 Comparisons are done by comparing the actual values, not references.

 **BNF Implications:**